dhrumilpatel30/University_Management_System/README.md

 * basic CRUD queries in SQL to show application.

 ### Usage:
-The application uses php as its only language.
+The application uses php as its only language, which is the only installation required.